webmachinelearning/model-loader/README.md

 The existence of widely adopted ML inference APIs like TensorFlow Serving suggests that an API at this level of abstraction is broadly useful and can be standardized.

+The internals of an Inference API could also stabilize to the point where exposing them directly to web developers makes sense.